Last Updated on

 There are loads of free Shopify apps to help you manage your store SEO, so get optimizing and tweaking your listings.

 Whether it’s influencer, content, social media, digital, or even direct, you HAVE to market your online store – you need to tell your potential customers that you exist and explain why your brand offers the product(s) that they need.

-One of the great benefits of starting an online store on Shopify is that you get access to a library of resources and tutorials to set you up for success.
+One of the great benefits of starting an online store on Shopify is that they offer access to a library of resources and tutorials to set you up for success.

-And if you have questions on what else you can do to make your first sale, then head over to the Shopify University Discussion Forums.
+And if you have questions on what else you can do to make your first sale, then head over to Shopify Compass for free online courses.

 I didn’t use the excuse “I don’t know how to start”